Service (Acts 6:1-7)

 Last week, we looked at what our purpose is as a church.
 We’re here to lead people into a growing relationship with Jesus Christ.
 We want to take people, no matter where they are on their spiritual journey, and to lead them to become fully devoted followers of Jesus Christ.
 We’re on a mission.
 We’re not here because we like the music, or because our needs are being met, or because we’ve seen what’s in it for us.
 We’re not even here to feed all the Christians.
 That’s our by-product.

-We’re here because we believe that there’s a heaven and a hell, and whether or not you’re in a relationship with Jesus Christ makes an eternal difference in the life of every person who lives within our spheres of influence.
+We’re here because we believe that there’s a heaven and a hell, and whether you’re in a relationship with Jesus Christ makes an eternal difference in the life of every person who lives within our spheres of influence.
 That’s why we’re here.
 That’s why we’re a church.

 We’re also here because we believe the Word of God contains the answers to life’s most important questions.
-This book is God’s message, the most important message that people need to hear to have their eternities settled, but also their lives changed, their marriages straightened out, their priorities reordered, their life make sense.
+This book is God’s message, the most important message that people need to hear to have their eternities settled, but also their lives changed, their marriages straightened out, their priorities reordered, their life makes sense.

 We’re here because the church is the tool God is using to transform people and society.
 We are God’s plan.
 We aren’t just God’s plan A, we’re his plan B, C, D, and E. God has allowed us the privilege of partnering with him to reach and to lead people into a growing relationship with his Son.
 Because there is a heaven and a hell, because the Bible is God’s wisdom for life, and because the church is the tool that God uses to transform people, what we’re doing matters.

-Here’s the application: WHAT YOU’RE DOING MATTERS.
+Here’s the application: what you're doing matters.
 Your ministry matters.
 Whether it’s giving that friendly smile, or handing out a bulletin, or playing basketball with youth, or teaching a child about the Bible, or whatever it is that you do – your ministry matters.

 If you’re welcoming people, you’re not just shaking hands – you may be the first person in somebody’s week to give them a warm smile.
 You may be the person who’s the first one to make them feel welcome all week.
 If you’re working with children, you’re not just providing childcare – you’re laying a foundation that will last for life.
 You may feel like your part is small, but it’s not.
 Because “great victories are won when ordinary people execute their assigned task.”

 Here’s what else it means.
-WHEN YOU SERVE, IT MATTERS SO MUCH THAT YOU MUST SERVE WITH ALL OF YOUR HEART.
+When you serve, it matters so much that you must serve with all of your heart.
 Because when people show up here, or come in contact with our church, or are exposed to one of our ministries – it matters what happens!
 Because what we’re doing matters so much, this had better be the people and place where somebody coming in does feel welcomed, where they can easily find out where to send their kids, where the kids do receive good care and have fun, where nothing gets in the way of helping lead them into a growing relationship with Jesus Christ.

 I’ve had the experience of bringing new people here, and watching them come in.
 I’ve had the feeling of watching them, and thinking, “Come on!
 I only have one shot.”
 Their kids had better enjoy the program, so they’ll want to come back next week.
 They had better receive a warm welcome.
 The washrooms better be clean and well stocked this week.
 The message had better be on this week.
 Because this might be the only chance that we get.
 Ultimately, as I watch that newcomer come in, I’m depending on God, but I’m also depending on you.
 We go through this every week.
 Somebody’s here, and we have an opportunity to touch their lives for eternity.